jozanza/turbo-docs/docs/api.md

 Turbo provides convenient ways to handle gamepad and mouse input from players, allowing you to make your games interactive.

-Both gamepad and mouse controls have buttons that may be in one of the following states:
+Both gamepad and mouse controls use the `Button` enum to represent the input state of their buttons:

 - `Button::JustPressed` - The button was just pressed this frame.
 - `Button::Pressed` - The button has been held for more than one frame.